piyook/GitCrop/README.md

 This will delete all branches in the current Git repo that match the pattern "feature/" first listing them and checking you want them deleted before deleting them.

-Example - to delete ALL branches except 'main' or 'develop' use . to match all branches :bomb: :bomb: :boom:
+To delete ALL branches except protected ones ('main' or 'develop') use --nuke option :bomb: :bomb: :boom:

 ```bash
 gitcrop --nuke